Synonym(s)

 Note(s)This section has been translated automatically.

-In the so-called Child-Pugh-Score-Classification several of these factors are included (bilirubin, quick-value, albumin, hepatic encephalopathy and ascites) and added to an overall score.
-The resulting classification into stages A to C allows a statement about the prognosis of the disease (Child A: 5-6; Child B: 7-9; Child C: 10-15).
-Patients in stage C after Child-Pugh have a very poor prognosis regarding survival time.
+In the so-called Child-Pugh score classification, several of these factors are included (bilirubin, Quick value, albumin, hepatic encephalopathy and ascites) and combined to form an overall score.
+The resulting classification into stages A to C allows a statement to be made about the prognosis of the disease (Child A: 5-6; Child B: 7-9; Child C: 10-15).
+Patients in stage C according to Child-Pugh have a very poor prognosis with regard to their survival time.

 LiteratureThis section has been translated automatically.